Shippable/docs/sources/platform/tutorial/workflow/shippable-resources-yml.md

 # Anatomy of shippable.resources.yml

-## Deprecation Note
-This file has been deprecated.
-All resources can now be defined in the `resources` section of `shippable.yml`.
-See [anatomy of shippable.yml](/platform/tutorial/workflow/shippable-yml/) for more information.

----

 [Resources](/platform/workflow/resource/overview/) are the basic building blocks of your pipelines.
 They typically contain information needed for [jobs](/platform/workflow/job/overview/) to execute and sometimes they also are used to store information produced by a job.

 Resources are defined in a yml-based configuration file `shippable.resources.yml` that is committed to source control in your [Sync repository](/platform/workflow/resource/syncrepo/).